Ajay-Singh-aj/switch-transformer/README.md

 # switch-transformer
-this repo is belongs to genAI project where we have done some innovation in switch transformer
+this repo is belongs to genAI project with some innovation in switch transformer